facebook

 Pride

-Pride is the king of all vices, the chief sin among all others.
+The sin of Pride is the king of all vices, the chief sin among all others, and is a fierce fight.
 The vice from which all other vices ultimately flow is Pride.
-The primary transgression of Pride is idolatry–removing God from the center of worship and replacing God with one of our own making, usually in our image.
+The primary transgression of Pride is idolatry–removing God from the center of worship.
+This leads to replacing God with one of our own making, usually in our image.
 To be prideful is to love one’s self over all others (cf. Romans 1:21-23).
+It is illustrated in Proverbs 6:17 as “haughty eyes.”

 There does need to be a distinction between normal pride, and the arrogant pride the scriptures speak of, however.
-Some pride is good and healthy, such as pride in a hard day’s work, pride over a child’s success, and the pride of knowing one is doing good for the world through charity and goodwill.
+Some pride is good and healthy.
+Pride in a hard day’s work or pride over a child’s success is good.
+There should be pride in knowing one is doing good for the world through charity and goodwill.
 However, all vices are practices and desires in excess.
-Excessive pride is thinking one’s good work and actions trump all other people’s, and that one is more important than anyone else.
+Excessive pride is thinking one’s good work and actions trump all other people’s.
+It’s wrong to think that we are more important than anyone else.
 The old word for this kind of pride is “vainglory,” and that seems to cut to the heart of it.
 Vanity and glory-seeking are destructive elements of pride.

 Humility

 Pride’s antithesis is the virtue of Humility.
-To combat pride, one must remove one’s self from the center of one’s universe and replace oneself with God as the proper object of worship.
-A healthy sense of self and Humility can address a multitude of problems, and remove temptations of self-worship along with a host of other vices in the process.
+To combat pride, one must remove one’s self from the center of one’s universe and place God as the proper object of worship.
+A healthy sense of self and Humility can address a multitude of problems.
+This can remove temptations of self-worship along with a host of other vices in the process.

 Conclusion

-The Seven Deadly Sins are a helpful framework for understanding the nature of vice and the temptations that we face in our lives.
-Knowing each sin and its antithesis virtue can help us to better live out a Christian life, aware of how sin operates and tempts us.
-With prayer and the guidance of a loving faith community, one can overcome the temptations of sin that plague us, and recenter our attention on God and the fruits of a Christian life.
+Having been with humanity since the Garden of Eden, the Seven Deadly Sins are for understanding the nature of vice and the temptations that we face in our lives.
+Knowing each sin and its antithesis virtue can help us to better live out a Christian life.
+Then, we can live aware of how sin operates and tempts us.
+With prayer and the guidance of a loving faith community, one can overcome the temptations of sin that plague us.
+Virtue helps recenter our attention on God and the fruits of a Christian life.

 What do you think?
 Please share your thoughts below.